sagemathinc/sbir2015/description.md

 In addition, a program running on the server is given the chance to respond to certain state changes by updating the state.
 These state updates could provide additional user interface guidance (e.g., display a sequence of hints, additional reading material, etc.).
 They could generate new random parameters for the problem, in case the hints have been too excessive.
 If the student answers too slowly, it could generate another problem.
-We think of each interactive problem as a full game, which the student has to master before declaring this one done.
+Each interactive problem is a game, which the student has to master.
 A single interactive problem consists of potentially many randomly generated math problems.
-We will also add an option so that the response actually punts to a human to do the actual grading in some cases, e.g., grading a proof written in LaTeX of a theoretical mathematics problem.
-When this state is reached the problem would indicate it and the user would close the problem and do something else until notified that the problem was graded, and the proposed solutions would be pre-processed (e.g., check that programs run or latex compiles before sending it to an instructor for manual grading).
+We will also add an option so that the response actually punts to a human to do the grading in some cases, e.g., grading a proof written in LaTeX of a theoretical mathematics problem.
+When this state is reached the problem would indicate it and the user would close the problem and do something else until being notified that the problem was graded, and the proposed solutions would be pre-processed (e.g., check that programs run or latex compiles before sending it to an instructor for manual grading).
 Graders would also be notified that there are a batch of proposed answers to a given question  ready to be graded.
 Graders could optionally in some cases be other students in the same course, in similar courses, or outsourced students in India.

-The problem author would start out with a very simple template for each component, and make each more sophisticated.
+The problem author would start out with a very simple template for each component, and make each part more sophisticated.
 We imagine they might see the problem template on the left side of the screen and a realtime rendering of the problem running on the right hand side, along with buttons to reset or manually change the problem's state to better test it.

-- **Tests:** There are at least two types of automated tests we would initially implement:  **Logical tests** would be 3-tuples of states:  an input state for the problem, a state change caused by user feedback, and the resulting state update caused by the Respond component.
+- **Tests:** There are at least two types of automated tests we would initially implement:  **Logical tests** would be 3-tuples of states:  an input state for the problem, a new state caused by user feedback, and the resulting state update caused by the Respond component.
 When authoring a problem, the sequence of states would be available graphically in the preview pane, and the author could drag and drop states from the preview pane to the tests pane.  **UI tests** would involve rendering the UI for random (or prescribed) valid states of the problem and ensuring that the rendering code doesn't give any errors, and also satisfies some conditions.